What is Ardor: Blockchain as a Service, Explained

 Who is Jelurida?
 The Team Behind Nxt, Ardor, and Ignis

 Nxt, Ardor, and Ignis are all projects from a private company called Jelurida.
 The Jelurida team is one of the most experienced blockchain development teams, dating back to Nxt’s launch in 2013.
-The team is composed of respected, experienced developers with now over four years experience creating and maintaining blockchain code.
+The team is composed of respected, experienced developers with now over four years of experience creating and maintaining blockchain code.
 In addition, one of the co-founders has a legal background, and she manages the legal implications of open source architecture and blockchain applications.

 Expect to see Jelurida’s team grow in the wake of the $15 million Ignis ICO.
-However, the long term commitment from the current team to Nxt and now Ardor is a good sign for the future.
+However, the long-term commitment from the current team to Nxt and now Ardor is a good sign for the future.